-APPENDIX 5 FINDINGS OF NO ADVERSE EFFECT WITH STANDARD CONDITIONS
+ATTACHMENT 5 FINDINGS OF NO ADVERSE EFFECT WITH STANDARD CONDITIONS

-This appendix identifies three standard conditions that can be used to make a finding of "No Adverse Effect with Standard Conditions" in accordance with Stipulation X.B.1(a-c).
-Caltrans may propose that additional standard conditions be included by revision of this attachment in accordance with Stipulation X.B.1(d).
+This attachment identifies two standard conditions that can be used to make a finding of "No Adverse Effect with Standard Conditions" in accordance with Stipulation X.B.1(a-b).
+Caltrans may propose that additional standard conditions be included by revision of this attachment in accordance with Stipulation X.B.1(c).